 How PingOne Advanced Services works

 This diagram shows how it works.
-The Ping Identity Professional Services team works with you to set up the platform, and when it's available, users can perform tasks themselves through the platform or submit support tickets for tasks they can't complete themselves.
+The Ping Identity Professional Services team works with you to set up the platform, and when it's available, you can perform tasks yourself through the platform or submit support tickets for tasks you can't complete yourself.